pravin1ambre/darknet/README.md

 -------------
 Send camera images to vsftpd server
 Go to website and login it in dashboard. dashboard having two tabs configuration images
 >Configuration side panel:
-  show all mac addresses and also run algoritham of specific mac_addres for detect obejct
+Show all mac addresses and also run algoritham of specific mac_addres for detect obejct
 >Images side panel:
-  show all source image with date time, if exists predicted image, thumbnail image
+Show all source image with date time, if exists predicted image, thumbnail image